-An electric bike is basically a bicycle with pedals that has a small motor to assist the rider as, and when required.
-There are two types of motor – a ‘hub motor’ is located in either the front or rear wheel of the bike, a mid-drive motor is located at the crank (bottom bracket area) and drives the rear wheel through a chain or belt.
-Modern e-bikes will usually have an LCD display with varying levels of pedal assist available.
-Power supply usually comes from a rechargeable Lithium-Ion battery pack.
+An electric bike is a bicycle with pedals that has a small motor to assist the rider as, and when required.
+There are two types of motor – a ‘hub motor’ is located in either the front or rear wheel of the bike and a mid-drive motor is located at the crank (bottom bracket area) and drives the rear wheel through a chain or belt.
+Modern e-bikes will usually have an LCD with varying levels of pedal assist available.
+The power supply usually comes from a rechargeable Lithium-Ion battery pack.

-Electric bikes or ‘e-Bikes’ have been commercially available for a number of years, however it is only in the last few years there has been a big leap forward in their popularity, owing to vast improvements in motor and battery technology.
+Electric bikes or ‘e-Bikes’ have been commercially available for several years, however, it is only in the last few years there has been a big leap forward in their popularity, owing to vast improvements in motor and battery technology.

 Modern factory-built e-Bikes are awash with technology, including concealed batteries, intuitive pedal assistance and very compact and lightweight motors.
-Some of the latest e-bikes are in fact almost indistinguishable from normal bikes.
+Some of the latest e-bikes are almost indistinguishable from normal bikes.

 Electric Bike Law

-For the benefit of this article I will only be discussing the lower powered pedal assist e-bikes, that are legal in the EU and Australia.
+For the benefit of this article, I will only be discussing the lower-powered pedal-assist e-bikes, that are legal in the EU and Australia.
 There are a lot of electric bikes out there that offer high performance more like that of an electric motorcycle.
 Here we are looking at e-bikes you have to pedal, not twist and go bikes that can do 40mph.
-For more information on UK and EU electric bike laws click here.
+More info on UK electric bike laws.

-The answer is absolutely!
-If you buy the right bike and only use the pedal assist when you really need it, there is no reason why you can’t shed pounds in weight.
+The answer is absolute!
+If you buy the right bike and only use the pedal assist when you need it, there is no reason why you can’t shed pounds in weight.

 When embarking upon any new exercise regime you have to consider your level of fitness.
-If you have any preexisting or underlying health issue I would strongly advise that you consult your doctor / physician beforehand.
+If you have any pre-existing or underlying health issues I would strongly advise that you consult your doctor/physician beforehand.

 The main rule of thumb is to ease yourself into it gently.
 If you feel yourself struggling, increase the electric assist power level, or stop and have a breather.
 Even with an electric motor to help, some steeper hills can still be a challenge.
 I know this from personal experience as there are quite a few 1 in 4 gradients in my area!

-If you are returning to cycling after a long time, the roads can be an intimidating and unforgiving place, full of impatient drivers.
-You may want to consider riding on cycle ways, or quiet back roads (if you have access to them).
+If you are returning to cycling after a long time, the roads can be intimidating and unforgiving place, full of impatient drivers.
+You may want to consider riding on cycleways, or quiet back roads (if you have access to them).